SaharaLabsAI/Verifiable-ClawGuard/README.md

 A valid attestation proves:
 - The message was processed inside a genuine AWS Nitro Enclave (cryptographic signature verified)
-- The exact guardrail code you trust is running (PCR2 matches your known measurement)
+- The exact guardrail code you trust executed (PCR2 matches your known measurement) on the response you received.

-To further ensure response authenticity, you can ask the agent to include their response in the attestation quote in the chat.

 ## System architecture